-Founded to teach Mississippi's teachers, The University of Southern Mississippi, which graduates a majority of the state's professional educators, will maintain its leadership in pedagogy and instruction.
-The general education curriculum; General Studies, Freshman Year Experience, and Honors College programs; and innovative programs in international education and service-learning underscore the institution's commitment to quality instruction.
+The University of Southern Mississippi will maintain its leadership in pedagogy and instruction.
+The General Education Curriculum, First Year Experience, and Honors College programs, as well as innovative programs in international education and service-learning, underscore the institution's commitment to education.